bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 The term “keyword” is something of a misnomer - don’t think that a key*word* has to be *only* one word.
 A “keyword” is really **a phrase that a user inputs into a search engine**.
 “Pants” is technically a keyword, but “cheapest size 34 faded jeans” is also just one keyword.

 Also, please note that although keyword optimization on Google and Amazon is similar, this post will center around optimizing your Amazon keywords.
-If you need advice on Google SEO, there are an enormous amount of other resources on the internet, such as [Moz](https://moz.com/beginners-guide-to-seo/keyword-research) and [Google AdWords](https://support.google.com/adwords/answer/2453981?hl=en).
+If you need advice on Google SEO, there are many other resources available, such as [Moz](https://moz.com/beginners-guide-to-seo/keyword-research) and [Google AdWords](https://support.google.com/adwords/answer/2453981?hl=en).

 ### Why do keywords matter?